UniformCSS/docs/docs/customization/custom-properties.md

 ### 3. Override or customize custom property (optional)

 Once your custom property has been added into the core library, it will behave like any other utility property.
-This means it can be configured, overwritten or extended like any other property inside the `utility` setting in your configuration.
+This means it can be configured, overwritten or extended like any other property inside the `utilities` setting in your configuration.

 ```scss
 // main.scss